econnet/econ/do.rst

 - ...

 The work shares are recorded in (separate) internal units.
-When pricing the product for the external market, the internal work measures need to be considered with temporary acceptable conversion factors to the outside price.
+When pricing the product for the outside market, the internal work measures can to be considered with temporary and acceptable conversion factors to the outside work price.

 How and how precise work is recorded needs to be agreed upon.
 There should be an effort in the fair attribution of work,